 - Additional duties as needed may include; maintaining and servicing sensor equipment, routers, switches, cabling, and hardware.

-- Bachelor's degree with a minimum of four (4) years of related experience; additional years of experience or military training may be considered in lieu of a degree.
+- Bachelor's degree with 4+ years of related work experience; additional years of experience or military training may be considered in lieu of a degree.

 - Experience working with the following: Hyperspectral Sensors, RADAR Systems and L3 WESCAM